 Picture Frames (I painted them gold) | Business Cards | Desk Plant | Mug (Ross find), similar | Candle | Candle Pedestal (sold out), similar | Rug | Desk Chair (clearance find), similar | Furry Fabric | Desk | Bookcases | Agate Bookends (clearance find), similar | Storage Bench (clearance find), similar | Throw Pillow | Curtains (clearance find), similar | Curtain Rods (I painted them gold) | Dress (sold out), similar

 Let me know below if you have questions about any of the pieces or something you want to see me write about next.
 Today is my Friday and I plan on doing a lot around the house this weekend to the sounds of Jidenna’s The Chief.
-What are y’all listening to lately?
+Let me know what you’re listening to lately and if you’ll be doing any house hunting over the weekend, check out the tips in this post.
 Thanks for reading!